AI-Pree/Threadtor/README.md

 # Threadtor
-Threadtor is a library that provides interface for creating  BSP focused applications and algorithms.
+Threadtor is a library that provides interface for creating  BSP(Bulk Synchronous Parallel) focused applications and algorithms.